 The police then cordoned off the entire block with six police cars.
 They gave alcohol breath tests as people left the home.
 Yet no one tested positive for any alcohol.
 The police regularly search for any person under the age of 21 who consumes any alcohol.
 “It almost seemed like they were angry that they didn’t find anything,” said the homeowner.

 Then the police began ticketing vehicles parked outside the house, which included those of neighbors who weren’t at her party.
 Police ticketed cars for technical infractions such as a tire touching a curb.

 Perhaps the homeowner was correct that the police got angry that there was no underage drinking at the party.
-They had clearly wasted their time but weren‘t going to go away without something to show for their efforts.
+They had clearly wasted their time.
+It seems they weren‘t going away without something to show for their efforts.
 Although the homeowner has questioned their clearly suspicious actions, the police continue to defend their behavior.
 This appears to be a case of alcohol law enforcement abuse of citizens.

 The officers may have violated no law.
 But perhaps they should devote their time and energy to catching real criminals.
 After all, there are much more effective ways to reduce underage drinking.

 “Give a small boy a hammer and he’ll go around hitting everything in sight.”17

 This is a small sample of alcohol law enforcement that is inconsistent, surprising or even illegal.